hermezHK/holbertonschool-shell-scripting/init_files_variables_and_expansions/README.md

     The script should display the number in base 16, followed by a new line.

 [16-rot13](./15-rot13) - Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+[17-odd](./16-odd) - Write a script that prints every other line from the input, starting with the first line.